We are looking for additional team members - researcher, analyst and two PhD-students/junior researchers. See below for open positions.

 Visiting researchers and post-docsWe are regularly hosting visiting researchers and post-docs.
 Contact us at firstname.lastname@example.org for more info.

-WHY AN ERA CHAIR ON E-GOVERNANCE AND DIGITAL PUBLIC SERVICES IN ESTONIA?!
+WHY JOIN AN ERA CHAIR ON E-GOVERNANCE AND DIGITAL PUBLIC SERVICES IN ESTONIA?!

 Estonia is an excellent location for developing a high-level research team on e-governance and digital public services.